 - Impersonation (identity theft) is a Google TOS issue, and can be reported using the Google Content Removal procedure.

-- Harassment is be a mild form of assault.
+- Harassment is a mild type of assault.
 It's generally a civil offense - and should be handled by a lawyer.

 - Spam is a Google TOS issue, which generally cannot be reported, as it is automatically detected by the Blogger / Google Spam Classifier.

 - Stalking is a criminal offense in many locales.
-It is a form of assault, and if you feel seriously threatened, may be handled by your local police.
+It is a type of assault - and if you feel seriously threatened, may be handled by your local police.

 - There are a variety of other Blogger / Google TOS issues, which are reported using the various Blogger / Google Abuse Reporting procedures.
 And, there are a variety of other civil and criminal issues, which must be handled by the courts system, and / or your local police.